Opticworks/opticworks.github.io/docs/devtools/customizing.md

 # Customizing DevTools

 You can customize DevTools to your liking, by letting you pick your own colors, setting whether or not text is laid out right-to-left (for support of languages that need it,) and fonts.
-This section will need you to venture into the GUI generation script in `StarterGui`.
+This section will need you to venture into the theme ModuleScript found in `StarterGui.dGUI.Theme`.

 I'm sure you're already fainting at the sight of how many sections there are in this guide.
 **Keep in mind that following this guide is optional.
 By default, DevTools is already set up for VisTools functionality.**
 You should only follow this guide if you want to customize DevTools.

+## Pre-made themes

+There are a few themes already pre-made for your choosing.
+If you want to try them out, they are [here](https://github.com/Opticworks/VisTools/tree/main/src/custom_themes).

+## Variables

 ### `globalFontId`